palebluepaul/stellaris-tools/README.md

 The application includes a simple caching system to avoid re-parsing files that haven't changed, which significantly improves performance on subsequent runs.

+### Technology Tree

+The application builds a comprehensive technology tree that includes:

+- Hierarchical structure based on prerequisites
+- Support for complex prerequisite relationships
+- Path tracing from any technology to its root
+- Efficient search functionality
+- Support for filtering by area, category, and tier
+- Handling of mod-added technologies and conflicts

+The technology tree provides insights into:

+- Root technologies (those with no prerequisites)
+- Maximum depth and width of the tree
+- Technologies at each depth level
+- Parent-child relationships between technologies
+- Complete paths from any technology to its root

 ## Usage

 ### Prerequisites